DNSC-6290-Group-6/Assignments/README.md

 * The follwing group members that worked on developing the EBM model include Runzhe Tang, Qian Xie, and Matias Roca.

 ### Intended Use
-* Describe the business value of your group’s best remediated model
+* The remediated EBM model was designed to predict the annual percentage rate (APR) charged for a mortgage while taking into consideration fairness, security and accuracy using mortgage, debt, and income information from the Home Mortgage Disclosure Act (HDMA) data.
-* Describe how your group’s best remediated model is designed to be used
+* The EBM model was designed to address:
+   * Discrimination by testing and remediating using adverse impact ratio (AIR)
+   * Security by conducting a white-hat model extraction attack and identifying vulnerabilities
+   * Accuracy by conducting residual analysis and remediating discovered bugs
-* Describe the intended users for your group’s best remediated model
+* DESCRIBE the intended users for your group’s best remediated model
-* State whether your group’s best remediated model can or cannot be used for any additional purposes
+* STATE whether your group’s best remediated model can or cannot be used for any additional purposes

 # IMAGES EXAMPLE